When you’re looking to land your first job, your CV needs to impress employers.

 Using sections to clearly identify your transferable skills, assisting you in securing an interview.

-This infographic will support you in creating a distinctive format and guide you in knowing what sections to incorporate.
+This infographic will support you in creating a simple-but-effective format and show you what sections to include in your CV

 - Use bold headers, bullet points and sections to break up information and support recruiters in easily navigating your CV